timout/CarND-Advanced-Lane-Lines/writeup.md

 * LaneDetector.detect_opt
 * LaneDetector.find_lane_opt

-It was a very simple attempt to optimize so the result is not very impressive but acceptable.
+It was a very simple attempt (and not very successful) to optimize so the result was not very impressive but kind of acceptable.
-Processing time was about 1/5 time faster and quality slightly worse.
+Processing time was about 1/5 time faster and quality was worse.

 Result video:
 ![Video](vid_opt.gif?raw=true)